mirjak/draft-kuehlewind-quic-proxy-discovery/draft-kuehlewind-quic-proxy-discovery.md

 servers.
-This document describes different discovery mechanisms for proxies that are either located in the local network, e.g. home or enterprise network, in the access network, or somewhere else on the Internet usually close to the traget server or even in the same network as the target server.
-For the rest of the document the work "proxy" referes to a non-transparent proxy.
+This document describes different discovery mechanisms for proxies that are either located in the local network, e.g. home or enterprise network, in the access network, or somewhere else on the Internet usually close to the target server or even in the same network as the target server.
+For the rest of the document the work "proxy" refers to a non-transparent proxy.

-The discovery mechanisms proposed in this document cover a range of approaches based on IETF protocols and commonly used mechanims, however, other mechanims in more specialized networks are possible as well.
+The discovery mechanisms proposed in this document cover a range of approaches based on IETF protocols and commonly used mechanisms, however, other mechanisms in more specialized networks are possible as well.
 For 5G networks, the 3GPP specifies an extended exposure framework that potentially can also be used for proxy discovery and routing support.

+After discovery a client can connect to the proxy and request a proxy service, e.g. using the MASQUE protocol {{I-D.schinazi-masque}}, to instruct the proxy forward traffic to a target server as well as negotiate and request proxy capabilities and parameters.

 # Using DHCP for Local Discovery

 DHCP {{RFC2131}} can be used to announce the IP address of local proxy server in IPv4 networks, as well DHCPv6 {{RFC8415}} in IPv6 networks.
-New options for both protocols are specified below.
-The option can contain one or more IP addresses of QUIC-based proxy servers.
-All of the addresses share the same Lifetime value.
+New options for both protocols are specified below and as shown in {{#fig-dhcpv4-option}} and {{#fig-dhcpv6-option}}.
+In both cases the option can contain one or more IP addresses (but of course IPV4 and IOv6 address respectively) of QUIC-based proxy servers (indicated by the Q flag).
+All of the addresses in one option share the same Lifetime value.
 If it is desirable to have different Lifetime values, multiple options can be used.

 ~~~~~
                     0                             1